Everything you need to know as a first-time student.

 My time as a researcher allowed great intellectual freedom and discovery.
 Research has allowed me to work on the cutting edge of my field, and to contribute new knowledge in the area of medical engineering.
 I believe research is about charting new territory, which is an exciting and challenging experience.

-A masters by research focuses your learning on a particular area of your field.
-A masters by research is a combination of coursework units and a major project.
+A research masters focuses your learning on a particular area of your field.
+Your course will be a combination of coursework units and a major project.

 Studying a PhD will challenge you to make a significant and original contribution to knowledge in your field.
 A PhD can take between 3 to 4 years to complete.